connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does Connecticut Divorce Mediation Work?

-Also known as alternative dispute resolution, parties in a divorce often have to complete a court-ordered mediation before the case proceeds to a court hearing.
-In a nutshell, mediation does not attempt to restore a marriage; it aims to help couples reach a middle ground regarding disputes with the help of a mediator.
-The mediator, an indifferent party, holds sessions with the parties separately and together to work out differences.
 Depending on the outcome, the mediator then prepares a divorce agreement or written summary of the points agreed on and presents it to the parties.
-The intending divorcees will then review the contents of the agreement or summary alone or with the help of a lawyer if represented.
-If there are any changes, reviews, or corrections, the mediator will work with the parties to update the document.
+Intending divorcees may then review the contents of the agreement or summary alone or with the help of a lawyer if represented.
+If there are any changes, reviews, or corrections, the mediator typically works with the parties to update the document.
 After concluding mediation, the case moves on to a court hearing before a judge.
-An advantage of mediation is that: if successful, the parties can avoid a protracted divorce, save legal fees, and move on faster.
+An advantage of mediation is that, if successful, the parties have a higher chance of avoiding a protracted divorce.
+Mediation may also help save legal fees.
 Nevertheless, it is important to know that the agreement or summary is not legally binding until revision and adjudication by a judge.

 How Long After Mediation is Divorce Final in Connecticut?